Home | About USIG | What's New | Events

 1. General Activities

-A charity can be established only for a charitable purpose, and its activities must advance that purpose (Charities Act 52 (6)).
-It cannot engage in certain commercial or political activities.
-As discussed below, these sorts of restrictions are generally limited to charities and do not apply to other NGO forms.
+A charity can be established only for a charitable purpose, and its activities must advance that purpose (Charities Act 2011 (1)(1)(a)).
+It cannot engage in certain commercial or political activities (Charity Commission Publication, "Speaking Out - Guidance on Campaigning and Political Activities by Charities," CC9, March 2008).
+As discussed below, these sorts of restrictions are generally limited to charities and do not apply to other NPO forms.

 2. Economic Activities